-The Department of Ecology and Environmental Science (Umeå University, Sweden) invites applicants for a PhD position focused on drivers for occurrence of potentially pathogenic bacteria in aquatic environments.
-You are expected to begin your position in autumn 2018.
-Application deadline is 31 August 2018.
+The Department of Ecology and Environmental Science (Umeå University, Sweden) invites applicants for a PhD position focused on effects of climate change on marine food web function and quality.
+The position is expected to start in August 2019 or according to agreement.
+Application deadline is 17 May 2019.

-The research is financed by Umeå University and the Swedish Defence Research Agency (FOI).
-The project is performed within the frame of the Industrial doctoral school and the marine strategic research environment EcoChange.
+The PhD position is financed by Umeå University.
+The project is performed within the frame of the marine strategic research environment EcoChange.

 To be admitted for PhD studies the applicant is required to have completed a second-cycle level degree, or completed course requirements of at least 240 ECTS credits, of which at least 60 ECTS credits are at second-cycle level, or have an equivalent education from abroad, or equivalent qualifications.

-The application shall be done via our e-recruitment system and be submitted at the latest 31 August, 2018.
+The application shall be done via our e-recruitment system and be submitted 17 May 2019, at the latest.

 The evaluation will be based on the applicant´s letter, references, interview and the quality of the master thesis and other publications.
-The requirements must be fulfilled at the time of approval to the PhD position and may not need to be fulfilled at the time of the application.
+The requirements must be fulfilled at the time of approval to the PhD position.

 The Department of Ecology and Environment Science (EMG) performs research and postgraduate education in ecology, environmental science and physical geography.
 The department have ~120 co-workers of which ~30 are PhD students.
 For more information see www.emg.umu.se